-We have applied to have our units listed on the NYSE under the symbol "DGNR.U."
+We have been approved to list our units on the NYSE under the symbol "DGNR.U."
 Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols "DGNR" and "DGNR WS," respectively.
 The units will automatically separate into their component parts and will not be traded following the completion of our initial business combination.